All Episodes

 Folks, if you can't break a 4.4, the NFL doesn't want you.

-Michael Sam couldn't break five seconds in the 40, which leads me to, I mean, his combined combine was flat out horrible.
+Michael Sam couldn't break five seconds in the 40, which leads me to, I mean, his combine was flat out horrible.

-Uh this it probably wasn't the rookie combine.
+This probably wasn't the rookie combine.

 Anyway, another thing.